WalhoutLab/MERGE/README.md

 # Systematic Integration of Gene Expression Data to Understand Tissue-Level Compartmentalization of Metabolic Network Function in C. elegans

 We developped the package to systematically integrate single cell (also applicable to bulk) RNA-seq data to the metabolic network reconstruction of C. elegans.
-The package includes three parts: matlab implantation of iMAT++ algorithm [iMAT++](1_iMAT++)
+The package includes three parts: matlab implantation of [iMAT++ algorithm](1_iMAT++)

 ## Getting Started